shivannis/xandr-docs-public/xandr-docs/articles/monetize/user-id-syncing-with-external-partners.md

 ## How we sync with usersync pixels

-When we see a user with no Xandr ID (whether in the Xandr browser cookie or passed to us in an ad call), we think of this as "the first time we've seen that user."
+When we see a user with no Microsoft Advertising ID (whether in the Microsoft Advertising browser cookie or passed to us in an ad call), we think of this as "the first time we've seen that user."
 This may be because we really never have seen them before, because they cleared their cookies, or because their browser doesn't accept third-party cookies.

 If our tag isn't on the page, we don't bid.
 If our tag is on the page, the following steps happen:

 - After the auction is held, a creative is served to the webpage.

 - We also drop a usersync pixel with one or more of our partners.
-For example, a supply partner may have a URL at which they want to receive the Xandr user ID for storage in their database.
+For example, a supply partner may have a URL at which they want to receive the Microsoft Advertising user ID for storage in their database.
 This URL is formatted like so: `https://exchangea.net/pixel?id=$UID`.
-We then include this URL, populated with the user's newly set Xandr ID in the `$UID` macro, along with the creative.
+We then include this URL, populated with the user's newly set Microsoft Advertising ID in the `$UID` macro, along with the creative.
 Because the supply partner's browser cookie is included in the HTTP request, the partner can now store the mapping.

   In addition, we sometimes drop a usersync pixel in these additional cases: